GluuFederation/docs-ce-prod/docs/source/reference/schema.md

  * [OpenDJ](https://github.com/GluuFederation/community-edition-setup/tree/version_3.1.6/static/opendj)

 !!!
 Note
-    This section of the documentation is for reference and Schemas should not be manually edited.
+    This section of the documentation is for reference only.
+Schemas should not be manually edited.

 Below objectclasses and attributes are extracted from Gluu Specific Schemas.